-Brazil boss Luiz Felipe Scolari says that he would take Francesco Totti to the World Cup if he were in charge of Italy.
+Brazil boss Luiz Felipe Scolari has admitted that he would take Francesco Totti to the World Cup if he were in charge of Italy.

-The Roma legend walked away from international football after playing a key role in the Azzurri's triumph in Germany in 2006 but, in light of his spectacular form for the Giallorossi this season, there is a growing clamour for the 37-year-old to be brought to Brazil next summer.
+The Roma legend walked away from international football after playing a key role in the Azzurri's triumph in Germany seven years ago but, in light of his spectacular form for the Giallorossi this season, there is a growing clamour for the 37-year-old to be taken to Brazil next summer.

 Scolari, for his part, is in no doubt that Totti still has what it takes to star on the game's grandest stage.

 "I like him a lot," the Selecao coach told the Gazzetta dello Sport.
 "He's playing well, he has quality and a great rapport with Roma.

 "His love for this squad is incredible and we Brazilians give considerable importance to certain bonds.

 "If he was Brazilian, he would have a great chance of being selected [for the World Cup], but he has the good fortune to be able to be a part of a fantastic and spectacular national team.

 "Anyone who plays for Italy could also play for Brazil.
 I say this with certainty because [Italy's squad] is also very strong."